La Leche League USA. All Rights Reserved

 Trans women can use a protocol similar to adoptive and other non-gestational parents and stimulate their milk supply: it is called the Newman-Goldfarb protocol.
 You can read more here.
 Transfeminine nursing parents may also need to take the hormone spironolactone to suppress their testosterone.
-Read a case report of induced lactation in a transgender woman here.

 You can also give human milk or formula supplements using an at-breast supplementer.
 Your healthcare provider can help you look at your options, and your local LLL Leader can offer support with your breast or chestfeeding goals and journey.